vsillan/game-server-programming-course/presentations/web_api_1.md

 Request data can come in a variety of formats

-- including JSON, XML and many others
+- including JSON, XML and many others <!-- .element: class="fragment" -->

-ASP.NET Core Web API uses a configured set of formatters to handle the request data based on its content type
+ASP.NET Core Web API uses a configured set of formatters to handle the request data based on its content type <!-- .element: class="fragment" -->

-- Supports only JSON by default
+- Supports only JSON by default <!-- .element: class="fragment" -->

 ---